fishyfriend/tmx/README.md

 # tmx

-tmx is an OCaml library for reading data files from the 2D game map editor [Tiled][tiled].
+`tmx` is an OCaml library for reading data files from the 2D game map editor [Tiled][tiled].

+The library aims for broad coverage of Tiled's [TMX file formats][tmx].
+It provides an imperative context for loading TMX data files, a collection of immutable types corresponding to TMX data structures, and a suite of functions for working with those types.

+The auxiliary functions emulate the semantics of various TMX structures as they exist in the Tiled desktop application, including [custom property][properties] inheritance and the application of [object templates][templates].
+This allows the attributes of TMX structures in OCaml to match exactly what is observed in Tiled.

-The XML file formats for maps (.tmx), tilesets (.tsx), and object templates (.tx) are supported, along with the JSON Custom Types format.
-Support for other Tiled JSON formats is planned.
+The XML-based map (.tmx), tileset (.tsx), and template (.tx) formats are supported along with the undocumented Custom Types JSON format.
+Support for the JSON map, tileset, and template formats is planned.

+The library should be considered alpha quality but usable.
+No major API changes are currently planned.

 ## Installation

 `dune` and `opam` are required.
 Install the development version by checking out source code then running `opam update && opam install .` from the source directory.

-The library will be published to the main `opam` repository in the future.
+The library will hopefully be published to the main `opam` repository in the future.

 ## Documentation

-The API strives to correspond closely to the official [TMX format documentation][tmx].
-Most differences are self-explanatory.
-Some additional documentation is provided in the interface files, particularly for the `Loader` module.

 A convenient HTML (and other formats) reference is available by running `dune build @doc`.
 The generated HTML landing page is `_build/default/_doc/_html/index.html`.

+The most important documentation is for the `Loader` module.
+For the TMX types, one can generally consult the official [TMX format documentation][tmx]; the API corresponds closely with it, and most differences are self-explanatory.

 ## Features

   - Read maps, tilesets, and object templates from latest Tiled version (1.10)
-  - Autoload tilesets and templates referenced by a map, and tilesets referenced by a template
-  - Optionally autoload files referenced by custom property values
+  - Automatically load TMX dependencies
-  - Optionally check for the presence of referenced image files
+  - Optionally check for the presence of image files
-  - Faithfully apply Tiled's rules for property inheritance
   - Read custom class and enum properties
+  - Apply the Tiled application's rules for class and property inheritance
-  - Get the position and dimensions of tile subimages
+  - Automatically calculate the position and dimensions of tile subimages
-  - Access embedded image data as raw bytes
+  - Access embedded image data
   - See nice parse errors (in case you hand-write your XML)

 ## Planned features